MyEtherWallet/knowledge-base-v3/src/content/migration/location-of-mist-geth-wallet-files.md

 {
-"title"       : "Where is the Mist / geth / pre-sale wallet file?", "sort"        : "10",
+"title"       : "[MEW -> Mist] Access MyEtherWallet account in Geth / Mist", "sort"        : "10",
-"category"    : "Importing / Exporting from MEW", "description" : "Importing / Exporting from MEW"
+"category"    : "Migrating to/from MyEtherWallet",
+"description" : "Migrating to/from MyEtherWallet"
 }

 ---%